baraboo312/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.map returns a new array automatically, .forEach returns "undefined".
+.map allows us to attach other methods(reduce,filter,etc) .map does not mutate an original array, but .forEach can do so, also .forEach is much slower than .map

 2. Explain the difference between a callback and a higher order function.

+A higher-order function is a function that takes another function(s) as an argument(s) and/or returns a function to its callers.
+A callback function is a function that is passed to another function with the expectation that the other function will call it.

 3. What is closure?

+A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+In other words when a function reaches outside of its scope to find a value

 4. Describe the four rules of the 'this' keyword.

+1) Global Object Binding - the value of 'this 'word in a global scope will be the window/console object. we should avoid it.
+2) Implicit binding - Whenever a preceding dot calls a function, the object before the dot is 'this'
+3) New binding - when we use a constructor function 'this' refers to a new object
+4) Explicit binding - we can explicitly set 'this' using .call, .apply, .bind

 5. Why do we need super() in an extended class?
+The super keyword is used to access and call functions on an object's parent. if we don't add super, our child class will not inherit parent's methods and arguments

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.